-A gas retailer is generally also a ‘‘shipper’’, ie a party who holds a contract for transporting gas.
+A gas retailer is generally also a ‘shipper’, ie a party who holds a contract for transporting gas.
 In this document we use the term that is most applicable to the context, but the reader should be aware that normally a gas retailer is also a shipper.

-An ‘‘incident’’ is defined in schedule 16 of Gas Transmission Information Disclosure Determination 2012 (Decision No. NZCC 24) as ‘‘…any event, including a near miss, that has the potential to impact on the delivery of gas transmission services or the operations of the GTB.’’
+An ‘incident’ is defined in schedule 16 of Gas Transmission Information Disclosure Determination 2012 (Decision No. NZCC 24) as ‘…any event, including a near miss, that has the potential to impact on the delivery of gas transmission services or the operations of the GTB.’

-An ‘‘exception’’ is where the product deviates from one or more elements of an agreed specification.
+An ‘exception’ is where the product deviates from one or more elements of an agreed specification.

 Hydrates are solid or semi-solid compounds of methane and water, resembling ice crystals that can block valves, regulators and instrument sensor lines.